AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

 └── ...
 ```
 ##### 2.2.
 Profile Configuration
 The SLURM execution settings are configured in profiles/slurm/config.yaml.
 This file defines resource defaults, cluster submission commands, and job script templates for Snakemake.
+This file should be adjusted for each HPC configuration.
+Remember to adjust `rerun-triggers: [input, params, software-env]` pipeline is being modified.
 The pre-rule resources need to be adjusted for the size and number of input samples for each rule.

 **Example for profiles/slurm/config.yaml:**
 ```bash
 ### How Snakemake assigns resources to rules

 cores: 60
 jobs: 10
 latency-wait: 60